Manage a Business

 The benefits of providing employees with pay stubs.

-1. Improved financial literacy.
+1. Improve financial literacy.

-One of the amazing benefits you can provide to your employees is helping them increase their financial literacy.
+One of the amazing benefits you can provide to your team is helping them increase their financial literacy.
 When employees can see where the deductions come from, they can understand how payroll taxes and deductions affect their net pay.

-For example, if an employee knows they need to take their car to the mechanic in the next six months, their pay stub can help them determine how much money they need to set aside each paycheck to make the payment.
+Pay stubs also help employees track their finances over time so they can prepare for future expenses.
+For example, if a team member knows they need to take their car to the mechanic in the next six months, their pay stub can help them determine how much money they need to set aside each paycheck to make the payment.

-2. A streamlined payroll process.
+2. Streamline the payroll process.

-3. Increased transparency.
+3. Increase your business's transparency.

 4. Less paperwork.

 Finally, a pay stub template gives you consistency.
 You can make sure that each pay cycle, your employees will get a pay stub they recognize and understand.
-This not only helps your employees, it also shows that your business is professional and organized.
+This not only helps your employees—it also shows that your business is professional and organized.

 Free pay stub template for Excel.